 Meghan’s constant need to smile at the camera certainly didn’t earn her any brownie points.
-I would love to know if Harry is aware of all the times his wife grins like the Cheshire cat whenever lens is pointed at her face.
+I would love to know if Harry is aware of all the times his wife grins like the Cheshire cat whenever a lens is pointed at her face.

 While I do agree that the UK media were brutal in the way of handling coverage of Meghan, she was also making the situation worse for herself.
 She cried to Harry that the press were being racist towards her so he would put out a statement.
 She pulled the race card so many times that people no longer believe her whenever she complains about anything.

 Meghan has whispered in Harry’s ear since the beginning of their courtship.
-God that saying that makes me feel old.
+God, saying that makes me feel old.
 She claimed not to have family who loved her when in reality she did.
 Her whole family adored her but she cut them off because she no longer needed them.
 She then proceeded to lie and say she had no relatives except her mother.

 I hate that the press turns someone’s race or background into a talking point just to ridicule them.
-The UK basically butchered Catherine in the early days of her relationship with William.
+The UK media basically butchered Catherine in the early days of her relationship with William.
 They criticised her because she didn’t have a ‘proper’ job and she waited for her man to propose.
 There’s nothing wrong with that.
-William knew what he was doing when was looking for a wife.
+William knew what he was doing when he was looking for a wife.

 Harry was so desperate that he didn’t check her background or think about her attitude or see the way she treats people before he decided to jump into bed with her.

 The UK Media Needs To Stop Hounding And The Difference William And Harry’s Approaches To Handling The Press